alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 If you sponsor using a [personal account], you will receive an invitation link via email to the private Material for MkDocs Insiders repository immediately after initiating your sponsorship.
-This invitation, automatically issued by GitHub is valid for seven days.
-Once [accepted within this time], you'll be ready to [get started].
+This invitation, automatically issued by GitHub is [valid for seven days].
+Once you accept the invitation, you'll be ready to [get started].

   [personal account]: https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts
-  [accepted within this time]: #expired-invitations
+  [valid for seven days]: #expired-invitations
   [get started]: installation.md

 ### Organizations

-Sponsoring through an [organization account], please note that GitHub will not send an invitation via email to access the private Material for MkDocs Insiders repository due to [GitHub limitations].
-It is not possible to grant access to an [organization account].
-Therefore, if you've sponsored using an organization account, contact us at sponsors@squidfunk.com with the names of up to three [personal accounts] or one [bot account] that is publicly or privately listed as owners of your GitHub organization.
-We will add these designated accounts as collaborators, and once the invitation is accepted within seven days, you'll be all set to [get started].
+When sponsoring using an [organization account], please note that GitHub will not send an automated invitation via email to access the private Material for MkDocs Insiders repository.
+Due to [GitHub limitations], granting access to a private repository for organization accounts is not possible.
+Therefore, please contact us at sponsors@squidfunk.com with the names of [personal accounts] or a [bot account] that is publicly or privately listed as owners of your GitHub organization immediately after initiating your sponsorship.
+We will add these designated accounts as collaborators, and once the invitations are [accepted within seven days], your organization will be all set to [get started].

   [organization account]: https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#organization-accounts
-  [GitHub limitations]: #collaborators
+  [GitHub limitations]: #collaboratorsr
   [bot account]: #bot-account
+  [accepted within seven days]: #expired-invitations

 ### Enterprises